siyaram-009/devops-Practice-Projects/README.md

-This is personal GitHub Repo where I push my personal DevOps projects.
+This is personal GitHub Repo where I share my learnings on DevOps through projects.